UPPMAX/UPPMAX-documentation/docs/software/jupyter_on_rackham.md

 ---
 tags:
   - Jupyter
-  - Bianca
+  - Rackham
 ---

-# Jupyter on Bianca
+# Jupyter on Rackham

 There are multiple [IDEs](../software/ides.md) on the UPPMAX clusters, among other [Jupyter](../software/jupyter.md).
-Here we describe how to run [Jupyter](../software/jupyter.md) on Bianca.
+Here we describe how to run [Jupyter](../software/jupyter.md) on Rackham.

 Jupyter is an [IDE](../software/ides.md) specialized for [the Python programming language](../software/python.md).